 Government Street in Victoria is where all the buskers come to roost.
 At any given time, you might catch sight of a ukulele player, an acoustic guitarist, a harpist, someone playing the hammer dulcimer, or Darth Vader on the violin (yes, really).
 Absorb it all as you walk, or sit for a while with your gelato and toss a dollar or two in the hat.

-3. The Problem: You’re dying to surround yourself with the Pacific Ocean, but hiring a boat or catching a whale-watching tour is a bit beyond budget.
+3. The Pacific Ocean is beautiful, but hiring a boat or catching a whale-watching tour is a bit beyond budget.

 The Solution: Take to the sea on your own terms